 Such convergence results have been proven for a variety of probabilistic classifiers, including variants of Random Forest \citep{Biau2012}.
 Define

-Intuitively we can think of $G_{L,n}$ and $G_n$ as approximate empirical distribution functions of $G_L$ and $G$ respectively.
+Intuitively, $G_{L,n}$ and $G_n$ are approximate empirical distribution functions of $G_L$ and $G$ respectively.
 The approximation is due to the fact that $C$ is estimated with $C_n$.
 Thus we would expect Glivenko-Cantelli and Donsker properties for $G_{n}(t)$ and $G_{L,n}(t)$.
 However problems can arise when $C(X)$ is not continuous.
 Essentially convergence in probability for $C(X)$, implied by Assumptions \ref{ass:classifier_consistent}, only implies convergence of distribution functions at points of continuity.
 By assuming $G_L$ and $G$ possess densities, we can obtain uniform convergence of distribution functions.

 \begin{Assume} We assume that $G$ and $G_L$ are absolutely continuous and have bounded density functions $g$ and $g_L$. \end{Assume}